postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 An admin can modify the roles of other team members individually by selecting **Team** in the upper right > [**Manage Team**](https://go.postman.co/settings/team/members).

-An admin can manage which team members have **Admin** and **Developer** roles.
-If you are on a [Postman Professional or Enterprise](https://www.postman.com/pricing) plan, an admin will also have the option of assigning a **Community Manager**.
-If you are on a Postman Enterprise plan, an admin will additionally have the option to assign the **Super Admin** role.
+An admin can manage which team members have Admin and Developer roles.
+If you are on a [Postman Professional or Enterprise](https://www.postman.com/pricing) plan, an admin will also have the option of assigning a Community Manager.
+If you are on a Postman Enterprise plan, an admin will additionally have the option to assign the Super Admin role.

-Only a team member with the billing role can grant the **Billing** role to or remove it from other team members.
+Only a team member with the Billing role can grant the Billing role to, or remove it from, other team members.

 Under **Members**, select the roles next to the user you would like to update.
 Select the roles you would like to assign or unassign, then **Update Roles** to confirm your changes.